 Graduate Education Task Force Report

-In late spring of 2019, a group of faculty members, staff, and graduate students from across Virginia Tech’s colleges received a charge from Provost Cyril Clarke and Vice President and Dean for Graduate Education Karen P. DePauw: Conduct a comparative analysis of Virginia Tech’s research-based graduate education programs relative to peer land-grant universities across the nation and draft recommendations for further enhancement.
+In late spring of 2019, a group of faculty members, staff, and graduate students from across Virginia Tech’s colleges received a charge from Provost Cyril Clarke and then-Vice President and Dean for Graduate Education Karen P. DePauw: Conduct a comparative analysis of Virginia Tech’s research-based graduate education programs relative to peer land-grant universities across the nation and draft recommendations for further enhancement.

 For the next year, the Graduate Education Task Force (GETF) did just that, sifting through reams of data and surveying peer institutions, holding forums with graduate students, and testing key hypotheses.
 Their recently released report offers findings regarding comparisons of Virginia Tech’s graduate programs to those of other institutions, and recommendations aimed at further improving excellence, while addressing shortcomings.